Types of skin cancers | Risks | Recovery | Aim of skin cancer and melanoma management

 Having treated thousands of skin cancers and melanoma cases, the specialist plastic and reconstructive surgeons at NorthEast Plastic Surgery have the expertise to achieve optimal outcomes.
 They undertake reconstructions after melanoma and skin cancer resection which restore function and achieve optimal aesthetic results.

-BCC is the most common type of skin cancer affecting the face, neck, scalp, legs and back.
+BCC is the most common type of skin cancer typically affecting the face, neck, scalp, legs and back.

-BCC’s may invade deep structures but rarely spread to distal sites so early treatment results in better outcomes.
+BCC’s may invade deep structures locally but rarely spread to distal sites so early treatment results in better outcomes.
 Types of BCC include superficial, nodular, morphoeic and other less common varieties.

-Features which are useful guide to identifying melanoma include :
+Features which are useful guide to identifying melanoma include:

 Asymmetry